Georgia DA investigates Trump closer to ruling on charges - ExBulletin

 Georgia DA investigates Trump closer to ruling on charges

-ATLANTA (AP) The prosecutor weighing in on whether Donald Trump and others committed crimes by trying to pressure Georgian officials to overturn Joe Bidens’ presidential victory, said a decision on whether to carry charges could be taken as early as the first half of this year.
+ATLANTA The prosecutor seeking to determine whether Donald Trump and others committed crimes by trying to pressure Georgian officials to overturn Joe Bidens’ presidential victory, said a ruling on the he opportunity to lodge a complaint could be taken as early as the first half of this year.

 Fulton County District Attorney Fani Willis said in an interview with The Associated Press last week that her team was making solid progress and that they were inclined to seek a special grand jury with subpoena power for facilitate the investigation.